Imagi-nations/Second-Semester-Examination/public/README.md

 Pages
 1. 404 page exists to handle the error
-2. There is a page to test the error boundary
+2. ErrorBoundary page to test the error boundary
 3. The CustomHook and useReducer are implemented on the Homepage
-4. Mobile first SEO practice is use to set the page title and page SEO
+4. Mobile first SEO practice is used to set the page title and page SEO

 Netlify link { }